sklprogs/LanguageTricks/README.md

 ### General

-**permission**: authorization granted to do something; formal consent
+**Permission**&mdash;authorization granted to do something; formal consent.

-**privilege**: a grant to an individual, corporation, etc., of a special right or immunity, under certain conditions.
+**Privilege**&mdash;a grant to an individual, corporation, etc., of a special right or immunity, under certain conditions.

 ### IT

-**permission**: a rule associated with an object to regulate which users can gain access to the object and in what manner.
-Permissions are assigned or denied by the object\'s owner.
+**Permission**&mdash;a rule associated with an object to regulate which users can gain access to the object and in what manner.
+Permissions are assigned or denied by the object’s owner.

-**privilege**: authorization to perform a specific action or set of actions on a managed object or group of managed objects.
+**Privilege**&mdash;authorization to perform a specific action or set of actions on a managed object or group of managed objects.

-- **permissions** are given to roles, **privileges** are given to people;
+- ***Permissions*** are given to roles, ***privileges*** are given to people;

-- a **permission** is asked for, a **privilege** is granted;
+- A ***permission*** is asked for, a ***privilege*** is granted;

-- **permissions** are situation-based, **privileges** are time-based.
+- ***Permissions*** are situation-based, ***privileges*** are time-based.

 So typically, as used in IT security, privileges determine permissions.
-A user, through their account, is granted the **privilege** of reading a particular type of record (or a particular record) by the administrator of a system; this is typically done once, or as needed over time.
-The application, acting on behalf of the user who has authenticated themselves using the account, then asks for **permission** to perform an action each and every time it must do so, and the system grants this permission in each situation after examining the privileges of the user.
+A user, through their account, is granted the ***privilege*** of reading a particular type of record (or a particular record) by the administrator of a system; this is typically done once, or as needed over time.
+The application, acting on behalf of the user who has authenticated themselves using the account, then asks for ***permission*** to perform an action each and every time it must do so, and the system grants this permission in each situation after examining the privileges of the user.

 *Sources:
 [1](https://www.dictionary.com/browse/permission),